-Mortality is an uncomfortable subject, and many of us hold off on making plans.
-However, dying without a will in place makes the probate process a complicated burden on your survivors, and increases the likelihood your estate will not go to your desired beneficiaries.
+Mortality is an uncomfortable subject, and the discomfort that comes with discussing this topic leads to many of us holding off on making plans.
+However, dying without a will drafted by an estate lawyer makes the probate process a complicated burden on your survivors, and increases the likelihood your estate will not go to your desired beneficiaries.

-Van Hoof & Schneider Law Firm assists clients and ensures that your will delivers your estate to the proper beneficiaries.
-We can also guide your family through the probate process and ease their burden.
+The estate lawyers at Van Hoof & Schneider Law Firm assist clients and ensure that your will delivers your estate to the proper beneficiaries.
+Our probate lawyer services can also guide your family through the probate process and ease their burden.

-Roughly half of all adults pass away without a will, also known as dying “intestate.”
+Roughly half of all adults pass away without a will drafted by an estate lawyer, also known as dying “intestate.”
 Under those circumstances, your possessions, real estate, financial assets and debts are tallied together during the probate process.
 They are distributed in accordance with Wisconsin’s laws of intestate succession, which divides the estate in set proportions between close family members.

-A will allows you to direct gifts for specific beneficiaries.
+A will drafted by an estate lawyer allows you to direct gifts for specific beneficiaries.
 Notable advantages include:

 A will also simplifies the probate process and reduces the chances of conflict between your survivors, making a difficult time easier on your friends and family.
 It is important to amend your will ahead of any potential divorce or bankruptcy proceedings.